Arditi: World War II

 "Arditi skiers" (Italian: Arditi sciatori) took part in the Battle of France; they formed the Alpine battalion "Duke of Abruzzi", the autonomous unit "Monte Bianco" and the unit "Arditi Alpieri".
 In the African campaign, "Saharan Arditi" operated aboard AB41 armored cars and Fiat and Lancia trucks (Fiat-SPA AS37, SPA-Viberti AS42, and Fiat 634), specifically adapted to the desert context, and equipped with heavy machine guns, light 47mm and 65mm cannons, and anti-aircraft Breda 20/65 Mod.
 1935 cannons.

 In May 1942, the I Special Arditi Battalion was established.
 It was formed on 15 May with three companies, each specialized in a mode of infiltration into enemy territory.
 On 20 July 1942 the Arditi Regiment was established, based in Santa Severa, near Rome, and on 1 August the I Special Arditi Battalion became its first operational unit.
 On 15 September it was renamed the X Arditi Regiment.
 It operated in North Africa and in Sicily, including behind enemy lines, until its dissolution in September 1943.

-The I Arditi Battalion, which was in Sardinia on 8 September, a territory not occupied by the Germans, joined the Southern Kingdom and in March 1944 became part of the IX Assault Unit of the Italian Co-Belligerent Army.
+The I Arditi Battalion, which was in Sardinia on 8 September, a territory not occupied by the Germans, joined the Kingdom of the South and in March 1944 became part of the IX Assault Unit of the Italian Co-Belligerent Army.
 In September, it was renamed the III Battalion "Col Moschin" of the 68th Infantry Regiment "Legnano", composed of 400 Arditi.

 The Regia Aeronautica (Royal Air Force) also formed Arditi units: the ADRA battalion (Arditi Distruttori della Regia Aeronautica) was established on 28 July 1942, and operated during the Allied landing in Sicily.
 It operated after 8 September 1943, during the Italian Social Republic, with the name ADAR (Arditi Distruttori Aeronautica Repubblicana), based in Tradate.
 In 1944, the 1st Arditi Paratroopers Regiment "Folgore" (formerly the Paratroopers Regiment "Folgore") and the 2nd Arditi Paratroopers Regiment "Nembo" (active only with two battalions) were also established for the national republican air force.